QuaSi-Software/Documentation/docs/sodele_user_manual.md

 # SoDeLe User Manual

-This manual describes how to run SoDeLe with the Excel interfaces and how to use the command-line/JSON workflow.
+This manual describes how to run SoDeLe with the Excel interfaces and how to use the command-line workflow with JSON input files.
 For the general concept and modelling scope, see [What is SoDeLe?](sodele_overview.md).

 ## Use SoDeLe with Excel

-For use **without** a Python installation, download or clone the [SoDeLe repository](https://github.com/QuaSi-Software/SoDeLe/tree/main) and use the folder:
+For use **without** a Python installation or usage of a command-line interface, download or clone the [SoDeLe repository](https://github.com/QuaSi-Software/SoDeLe/tree/main) and use the folder:

 ```text
 precompiled_with_frontend